 Redirection Code: *#62*

 The signals that carry calls, messages, and data get passed around from tower to tower before transferring from one phone to another.
-When someone is monitoring your device, they could be redirecting those signals to their device before it gets to you.
+After I did a bit of research, I found that when someone is monitoring your device, they’re also redirecting those signals to their device before it gets to you.

 The *#62* USSD code will forward you the redirection status of your device.
 If no one can seem to be able contact you, even if you have service, then someone may be redirecting your calls and messages to another device.